Can you really make money donating plasma?

 According to the IRS, your donation is classified as a non-cash gift and does not have to be reported as a part of your income.

-(Though some donors or would-be donors insist the income is taxable, none of the donors I talked to mentioned receiving 1099s for their donations or reporting their income.)
+(Though some plasma donors insist the income is taxable, none mentioned receiving 1099s for their donations or reporting their income.)

 However, don’t consider this tax advice and be sure to consult with your accountant for a more definitive answer.

 Look, it’s your blood and time.
 You should be able to do what you choose with your own plasma.

 On top of that, you’re helping save lives.
 The bottom line is, yes a plasma donation is considered ethical.